Wise Quacks: A History of the Rubber Duck

 On February 25, 1970, rubber ducks got their biggest break yet.
 On the first season of Sesame Street, Ernie splashed in a tub while singing an ode to his maritime companion:

-The song went on to sell over one million copies as a single and has been included in well over 21 different Sesame Street compilation albums.
+The song went on to sell over 1 million copies as a single and has been included in more than 20 different Sesame Street compilation albums.
 The image of Ernie playing with the duck was licensed for T-shirts, storybooks, and other merchandise that further endeared the ducks to child-occupied households.

 The duck has since undergone some minor advancements.
 Some, molded to resemble celebrities or athletes, are a popular gift or marketing tool; others are sculpted to giant-sized proportions to bob in lakes during summer festivals.
 And while the toys now come in $25, Bluetooth-enabled versions, it was the classic yellow duck that made it in 2013 into the National Toy Hall of Fame.